swastisunder/Doggo-Gallery/readme.md

 ## Credits

 - Dog images fetched from "https://dog.ceo/".
-- Built with love by @swastisunder-badatya.
+- Built with love by swastisunder.